vizor-games/grably-lib/README.md

-# Grably lib
+# Grably libs

 Experimental Grably extension for managing libraries (artifacts).

-Grably lib is supposed to be merged into Grably's core later.
+Grably libs is supposed to be merged into Grably's core later.